LeBiome/library/Bibliotheque_We_Are-Biomers.md

 *   [Doo-Sung Yoo - OtherPeoplesPixels](http://s3.otherpeoplespixels.com/sites/27670/assets/zWPO5utttU1ajN5M.pdf)
 *   [Role of Simplicity in Creative Behaviour: The Case of the Poietic Generator](https://www.academia.edu/25652024/Role_of_Simplicity_in_Creative_Behaviour_The_Case_of_the_Poietic_Generator?auto=download)

+* [Inspired design: using interdisciplinarity and biomimicry for software innovation](http://scholarworks.gvsu.edu/cgi/viewcontent.cgi?article=1024&context=cistechlib) This thesis presents research and proposes a framework for increasing the breadth and depth of interdisciplinary knowledge in the field of computer science.
+The intent is to address an increasing problem of complexity in software and computing systems.

 ## Philosophie

 **Du vivant**